Did your nonprofit organization lose your tax exempt status?

 We need help getting through this!

-I can help.
-I offer a phone consultation with your board or leaders to discuss where you are, what options your have what it will cost to get your tax exempt status reinstated.
-Contact me to set up a phone call.
+HomeschoolCPA’s recommended consultants can help.
+These qualified homeschool consultants and organizations offer a phone consultation with your board or leaders to discuss where you are, what options you have and what it will cost to get your tax exempt status reinstated.
+They can help you prepare IRS Form 1023-EZ (organizations with annual gross income of $50,000 or less may be eligible for Form 1023-EZ).

 Carol Topp, CPA